macmillanpublishers/bookmaker/README.md

 The scripts are as follows:

+[config.rb](https://github.com/macmillanpublishers/bookmaker/blob/master/config.rb): This is where you configure your system set-up, for example, the location of your cloned core scripts, location of the external dependencies, etc.

 [header](https://github.com/macmillanpublishers/bookmaker/blob/master/core/header.rb): This is the core Bookmaker library, that contains paths and references common to all the Bookmaker scripts.
-This is also where you will configure your local file paths.

 [tmparchive](https://github.com/macmillanpublishers/bookmaker/blob/master/core/tmparchive/tmparchive.rb): Creates the temporary working directory for the file to be converted, and opens an alert to the user telling them the tool is in use.